Miyazaki-Yu/ecnn4klm/README.md

 ## Installation

 `ecnn4klm` is based on PyTorch and e3nn.
 To install, you need PyTorch version 1.8 or higher.
-We also highly recommend running it on a GPU to maximize performance.
+I also highly recommend running it on a GPU to maximize performance.

 ```bash
 pip install git+https://github.com/Miyazaki-Yu/ecnn4klm.git